cocos/cocos-docs/en/editor/assets/extension.md

     - `accelerator` (optional) String - Show shortcut keys
     - `checked` (optional) Boolean - whether checked when type is `checkbox` / `radio`

-    More properties can be found in the data format of the [electron menu-item](https://www.electronjs.org/docs/api/menu-item).
+More properties can be found in the data format of the [electron menu-item](https://www.electronjs.org/docs/api/menu-item) documentation.

 The effect of implementing the extension is illustrated as follows: